sa6mwa/emacs-tts/README.md

 1. **ElevenLabs API Key**: Sign up at [ElevenLabs.io](https://elevenlabs.io/) and get your API key
 2. **Emacs 25.1 or later**
+3. **curl** (recommended): For better UTF-8 text handling.
+The package automatically falls back to Emacs' built-in HTTP client if curl is not available.

 ### Setup Instructions